juanma-wp/enterprise-block-editor/Module 5 Patterns Layouts and Templates/02 Patterns.md

 Block patterns are pre-designed layouts composed of multiple blocks that can be easily inserted into posts or pages.
 They provide a powerful way to create complex, reusable designs without having to manually configure individual blocks each time.
 Block patterns serve as a bridge between individual blocks and full page templates, offering flexibility and efficiency in content creation.

+Block patterns are added via the block inserter in the WordPress editor.
+They are organized into categories to help users find the desired layout quickly.

 Block patterns play an important role in streamlining the page building process for site editors and theme developers alike, allowing them to:

 1. Quickly insert complex layouts